Protecting Earth’s Water Resources

 Students drink and use water every day but rarely think about how their bodies NEED and USE water.
 Most living things are at least half water.
 This seems like a lot but a fresh carrot is about 88 percent water.
 Just like humans, carrots would not survive without water.

 Have students refer back to the T chart and discuss what would happen if the “water users” didn’t have clean water anymore.

 Access to fresh, clean water is essential to society, human health, and the environment.
 Hydrologist study how water moves across the Earth’s surface and collect water samples daily to ensure clean water is accessible to all.
 Hydrologist work with city managers, natural resource experts, and legal experts to develop water management plans.

 As a hydrologist, use scientific ideas and technology to create a water resource action plan.
-Your plan should define actions to reduce water pollutions and ways to reduce negative impacts on local water resources.
+Your plan should define actions to reduce water pollution and ways to reduce negative impacts on local water resources.
 Begin by identifying a problem with water resources in your community.
-Explain the cause of the problem, describe the solution and actions needed.
+Explain the cause of the problem, and describe the solution and actions needed.
 Create a multimedia presentation to present your “action plan” publicly.

 Technology Integration: Technology is embedded and integrated throughout this PBL by conducting research to gain background knowledge.
 Students will also use technology to present their “action plan.”

 |Local water treatment facility||Field trip or guest speaker|